broeker/sylvie/src/index.md

 # hello!

-<div class="text-3xl font-bold">art and design by sylvie broeker, in minneapolis. thanks for looking!</div>
+art and design by sylvie broeker, in minneapolis. thanks for looking!

 <div class="post-thumbnails">
   {% for post in collections.posts %}